 - Stick some cookie sticks in the cake balls, place them on a parchment-lined cookie sheet, and freeze until solid.

-Finally, you need to melt some chocolate in a microwave or double boiler.
-It took about 6-7 ounces of chocolate (1 cup chocolate chips) for 10 cake pops.
-Add a teaspoon of vegetable oil to the chocolate for smooth dipping.
+- Melt the chocolate in a microwave or double boiler.
+Add the vegetable oil to the chocolate for smooth dipping.